 Bitcrumbs is a project funded by a European Research Council (ERC) consolidator grant.

-The project started in mid-2018 and will run until 2023.
+The project started in mid-2018 and ended in the summer of 2023.

 The Tangled Genealogy of IoT MalwareAnnual Computer Security Applications Conference (ACSAC) 2020